“Historical Social Stratification and Mobility in Costa Rica, 1840-2006", Economic History Review, 2020

 "The Nature of Assortative Mating: A Surname Analysis” Daniel Diaz Vidal and

 How closely matched are spouses in terms of social status?
 Studies that look at the spousal correlation in characteristics like education, intelligence, health, income and occupation find correlations in the range 0.2-0.6.
 If the matching is based on these characteristics the correlation of underlying genotypes will be much lower.
 Thus genetic correlations between a parent and subsequent generations will decline by nearly a half each generation.
 However, here we present evidence that the correlation of spouses on underlying characteristics is actually stronger than on individual elements of the phenotype.
 Thus the genetic correlation between spouses may indeed be high enough to make the genetic correlation between a parents and descendants high even across multiple generations.

-“Social Mobility Rates in Chile, 1940-2004: A surname Analysis of Social Mobility”, Daniel Diaz Vidal and Gregory Clark, Wabash College and UC Davis
+“Social Mobility Rates in Chile, 1940-2004: A surname Analysis of Social Mobility”, Daniel Diaz Vidal and Gregory Clark, University of Tampa and UC Davis